 Each item sold by a brand, retailer, or marketplace has a unique set of features.
 To the simplest degree, these are the product’s attributes.

 When an item is sold online, its product attributes are manifested in its listing’s metadata and tags, which help consumers find it and learn about it.
-Because each item’s list of attributes are unique, each item can therefore be differentiated from one another.
+Because each item’s list of attributes is unique, each item can, therefore, be differentiated from one another.

 Product attributes can describe tangible, physical aspects of a product, including embellishments, fits, fabrics, colors, materials, patterns, closures, and more.
 They can also describe intangible aspects of a product, such as perceived value, quality, an occasion it can be associated with, or a new trend it may align with.

-Including all of this detailed information within a product listing makes said product more discoverable and understandable to shoppers.
-In order to achieve this though, product attributes should account for varied language that aligns with the voice of the brand or retailer and their customers.
+Including all of this detailed information within a product listing makes that item more discoverable and understandable to shoppers.
+In order to achieve this, though, product attributes should account for varied language that aligns with the voice of the brand or retailer and their customers.
 Incorporating an extensive taxonomy that’s rich with synonyms, of-the-moment trends, and words and phrases people actually use while shopping is critical for product attribution to be successful.
-Product attributes absolutely must reflect customer language, in order for people to find, connect with, and ultimately, purchase a product.
+Product attributes absolutely must reflect customer language in order for people to find, connect with, and ultimately purchase a product.

 How Do Product Attributes Fall Short?